tryyang2001/tp/docs/team/tryyang2001.md

 to see the code contributed by the author.

 #### **Project Management**:
-- Creates Github organization for the team
-- Helps to set up Github team repository
+- Creates Github organization for the team and set up Github team repository
 - Helps in maintaining issue tracker
-- Helps to edit the code in the gradlew checkstyle file to fix the bug of array indentation
 - Helps to review, approve and merge Github pull requests
-- Helps to publish release in team repo
+- Helps to publish release v1.0 and v2.0 in team repo

 #### **Enhancements To Existing Features**:
 ##### **Delete exercise according to date**